Peter Joinud Mojuntin: Death

 On 6 June 1976, Peter Mojuntin together with Tun Fuad Stephens and several cabinet members aboard a flight from Labuan to Kota Kinabalu were killed in the Double Six Crash about 2 km from the Kota Kinabalu International Airport.
 Immediately after the disaster, there were conspiracy theories about the cause of the crash because of how loud the crash was.
 Police Commissioner Yusof Khan recalled:There were bodies all over the floor of the plane..., they were mangled in different ways.
 Tun Fuad was sprawled grotesquely, his limbs at an odd angle to his body.
 I recognised him by his size.
 Peter Mojuntin had his face untouched and there was only a bloody hole in the back of his head.
 The smell of blood was terrible and my chaps were at the point of fainting, but we managed to get the bodies out of the plane and lined up near to it so that we could make a quick identification.
 There were no survivors.
 I was horrifed to see that almost every BERJAYA senior leader was there.
 Only Harris was missing.—   Police Commissioner Yusof Khan on 6 June 1976.

 With more than 3000 people who attended his funeral, it was said to be the saddest funeral ever in Penampang.

 The location of the crash is commemorated with the Double Six Monument, a memorial marked with a stone obelisk that was erected shortly after the accident.
 The monument is located in Sembulan township, near the Grace Garden housing area in Kota Kinabalu, Sabah along the Jalan Coastal highway leading to Sutera Harbour Resort and the Kota Kinabalu International Airport.
-His remains now rests at the cemetery of St. Michael's Church, Penampang with his wife, Datin Nancy Mary Mobijohn by his side, who died at the age of 78 on 13 October 2023, after outliving him for 47 years.
+His remains now rest at the cemetery of St. Michael's Church, Penampang with his wife, Datin Nancy Mary Mobijohn by his side, who died at the age of 78 on 13 October 2023, after outliving him for 47 years.